 Purchase a production version of Dynamics 365 for Marketing

-If you already have a paid Dynamics 365 instance in use (probably with other Dynamics 365 customer engagements apps running on it), then you can integrate Marketing with your instance by adding a Marketing app to your tenant and then assigning it to the appropriate instance.
+If you already have a paid Dynamics 365 instance in use (probably with other Dynamics 365 for Customer Engagement apps running on it), then you can integrate Marketing with your instance by adding a Marketing app to your tenant and then assigning it to the appropriate instance.

-- Dynamics 365 for Marketing can only be used on instances running Dynamics 365 (online), version 9.0 or higher.
+- Dynamics 365 for Marketing can only be used on instances running Dynamics 365 for Customer Engagement apps version 9.0 or higher.

 - You can only install the product if you are located in a country/region where it is supported.
 To read the latest list of countries/regions where you can use Dynamics 365 for Marketing, download the Microsoft Dynamics 365 International Availability document (PDF).